EternityForest/SG1/SG1Protocol.md

 ## Channel Numbers

 To convert a ch number to a frequency, first compute the number of channels that fit in the regional frequency band.
-Then subtract the bottom two, and the frequency is the center of the Nth channel, modulo the number of channels should the user select one that is too high.
+Then subtract the bottom channel.

+The frequency is then center of the Nth channel, modulo the number of channels should the user select one that is too high.

-This always reserves 2x the bandwidth at the bottom of the band for lower bandwidth applications.
+This always reserves some bandwidth at the bottom of the band for lower bandwidth applications.

+Channels above 1000 are actually hop patterns.

+## FHSS

+FHSS is currently specified by the reference implementation.
+Frequencies always hop every 2**16 microseconds.
+An offset is used so that different hop patterns do not change over at the same time.

+Only the middle half of any hop slot should be used, for maximum tolerance of misalignment.

 ## Gateway protocol